Friedenskantate (Widmann)

 Friedenskantate (Peace Cantata) for soli, choir, organ and orchestra is a work by German composer Jörg Widmann.
 It was composed in 2023, on the occasion of the 300th anniversary of Johann Sebastian Bach taking office as Thomaskantor in Leipzig.
 It was premiered on 8 June 2023 by Thomaskantor Andreas Reize conducting Gewandhausorchester Leipzig and Thomanerchor at Thomaskirche.

 History

 In 1723, Johann Sebastian Bach was appointed Thomaskantor in Leipzig.
 His inaugural cantata was Die Elenden sollen essen, BWV 75.
-The cantatas theme is grave poverty, a serious problem of that time.
+The cantata's theme is grave poverty, a serious problem of that time.
 Widmann took Bach's cantata and the Baroque form as starting point for his composition.
 The theme of the new composition is war, a contemporary subject.
-Kantate was commissioned by the Bach Archive Leipzig financed by the Ernst von Siemens Music Foundation.
+Friedenskantate was commissioned by the Bach Archive Leipzig financed by the Ernst von Siemens Music Foundation.

 Structure

 Kantate is structured in seven parts.